ZapDos7/java-interview-problems/README.md

     - [ ] Java’s ExecutorService to execute a list of tasks concurrently.
     - [ ] Implement a thread-safe cache using ConcurrentHashMap.
     - [ ] Write a program to demonstrate the use of atomic variables for thread-safe operations.
-    - [ ] Implement a deadlock scenario and explain how to avoid it.
     - [ ] Use Java’s Lock interface to implement a custom lock for thread synchronization.
     - [ ] Implement a thread-safe queue using BlockingQueue.
     - [ ] Write a program to demonstrate the use of CompletableFuture for asynchronous programming.